 Flea Treatment & Prevention in Pasadena

 As a pet parent, you’re probably aware of the problem fleas can cause your pet and your family.
 These tiny parasites are a force—if one pet has fleas, they all do!
 In Pasadena, we do go through flea seasons, but they are a problem all year long.
 Fleas can easily complete their life cycle indoors, meaning a cold spell won’t necessarily kill them—and just because your dog is rid of fleas once doesn’t mean they can’t come back!
 At Spencer Animal Hospital, our goal is to equip pet parents with knowledge about flea treatment for dogs and cats and why it's so important.
+Call us today at (281) 476-0066 to schedule a flea treatment appointment.

 The Bigger Problems with Fleas